gindemit/unity-wrapper-vorbis/README.md

 # C wrapper source code for Unity Vorbis plugin

 This repository contain only C code.
 [The Unity project](https://github.com/khindemit/unity-project-vorbis) that use this wrapper is added as git submodule.
+The ogg and vorbis projects are added also as submodules.
+When you checkout this repository you need to initialize and update submudules.

 ## Following functions are supported:
 - Write all PCM data to ogg file at path